Frequently Asked Questions

 Is a refund of my pension contributions taxable?

 Your contributions are currently deducted from your pay on a pre-tax basis.
-The pretax contributions are taxable income to you unless you transfer or “roll over” these contributions to another pre-tax account.
-Interest may be paid on contributions if you have contributed to the Fund for at least five-years (for participants hired before 9-1-11 and for at least 7-years for participants hired after 9-1-11).
+The pre-tax contributions are taxable income to you unless you transfer or “roll over” these contributions to another pre-tax account.
+Interest may be paid on contributions if you have contributed to the Retirement Trust for at least five-years (for participants hired before 9-1-11 and for at least 7-years for participants hired after 9-1-11).
 The interest you may be entitled to receive is taxable but can also be transferred or “rolled over” to another tax qualified account to keep from paying taxes now.
 Contributions taken before 6-1-07 were deducted from your pay after taxes and are typically not taxable.
-However, please consult your tax advisor regarding any distribution from the Fund for more details.
+However, please consult your tax advisor regarding any distribution from the Retirement Trust for more details.

 Is there a maximum amount of pension service credit I can receive for my unused accrued sick leave?